evmos/evmos/docs/guides/keys-wallets/ledger.md

 # Ledger

-Connect your with Evmos using a Ledger device {synopsis}
+Connect your account with Evmos using a Ledger device {synopsis}